Romaindujardin/romAIn/README.md

   - The retrieved relevant documents (the top 3 sentences identified in the previous step).
   - The user's original question (as text).
   - Custom instructions guiding the LLM on how to answer (e.g., "You are Romain Dujardin.
 Answer in the first person using only the provided context.
 Answer in [French/English].").
-- LLM Call: This complete prompt is sent to the LLM (e.g., Mistral-7B-Instruct-v0.2) via the Hugging Face API.
+- LLM Call: This complete prompt is sent to the LLM (Mistral-7B-Instruct-v0.2) via the Hugging Face API.
 - Receiving the Response: The LLM generates a text-based answer based on the provided context and instructions.

 ### 5. Output Processing & Display